 One Great City

 Our final stop was at One Great City Brewery and restaurant.
 One Great City(It takes it’s name from an old City of Winnipeg slogan) is located in Madison Square a shopping mall just a little west of Polo Park Mall.
-We were able to order food at this stop.
-In order to facilitate this, we were given menus while at Capital K and our food orders were phoned in prior to our arrival.
+We could also order food at this stop.
+To facilitate this, they gave us menus while at Capital K and our food orders were phoned in prior to our arrival.

 As the last stop in the tour, One Great City didn’t feature any talk, but rather gave us the opportunity for conversation among the people on the tour.
 In general this is a good feature of the tour.
 While Ben is a great MC he also allows times for people to talk or ask questions.
 There’s a nice learning component, and there is time for simply socializing.
 The tour is also well organized, with the Trolley Company and the establishments working well together.